nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 ## Introduction

-This is user guide on how to create a "bridge" between blockchain specific SW and Blockvisor (aka BV), by implementing Babel Plugin.
+This is user guide on how to create a "bridge" between protocol specific SW and Blockvisor (aka BV), by implementing Babel Plugin.
-Babel Plugin translates BV blockchain agnostic interface (aka Babel API) into blockchain specific calls.
+Babel Plugin translates BV protocol agnostic interface (aka Babel API) into protocol specific calls.

 Currently, Babel Plugin can be implemented using Rhai scripting language.
 See [The Rhai Book](https://rhai.rs/book) for more details on Rhai language itself.